OENOLOGY 7530EX - Grape and Wine Production

 General Course Information

-Course Code OENOLOGY 7530EX Course Grape and Wine Production Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Postgraduate Coursework Location/s Waite Campus Units 3 Contact External, plus 5 day residential school during mid-semester break Prerequisites OENOLOGY 7000NW/EX Incompatible OENOLOGY 7019WT, OENOLOGY 7028WT and OENOLOGY 7515WT Course Description Grape and Wine Production will provide a broad understanding of the principles and practices of grape and wine production (viticulture and oenology) and the sensory evaluation of wine (sensory science).
+Course Code OENOLOGY 7530EX Course Grape and Wine Production Coordinating Unit School of Agriculture, Food and Wine Term Trimester 3 Level Postgraduate Coursework Location/s External Units 3 Contact External, plus 5 day residential school during mid-semester break Available for Study Abroad and Exchange Y Prerequisites OENOLOGY 7000NW/EX Incompatible OENOLOGY 7019WT, OENOLOGY 7028WT and OENOLOGY 7515WT Restrictions Not available for UG or PG Viticulture & Oenology students Course Description Grape and Wine Production will provide a broad understanding of the principles and practices of grape and wine production (viticulture and oenology) and the sensory evaluation of wine (sensory science).
 Course content will comprise the environmental requirements for vineyard establishment, vineyard management and operations, the production of different styles of sparkling wine, white and red table wine, dessert wine and fortified wines, and oak usage in winemaking.
-Practical sessions will focus on the theory and practice of wine sensory evaluation and sensory analysis techniques.
-The knowledge gained in this course builds on concepts learned in Foundations of Wine Science.
+Practical sessions taught via a week-long Residential School held during mid-semester break, will focus on the theory and practice of wine sensory evaluation and sensory analysis techniques.
+The knowledge gained in this course builds on concepts learned in Foundations of Wine Science, OENOLOGY 7000NW/EX (or The Australian Wine Industry: Rise of an Icon, OENOLOGY 7515WT).

 Course Coordinator: Professor Kerry Wilkinson